|Elliott Sound Products||Distortion & Feedback|

 Figure 13 - Test Circuits for Local & Global Feedback

-There are some quite surprising results.
+Even though the circuits shown are far too crude to be genuinely useful, there are some quite surprising results.
 The global feedback circuit has less than half the distortion of the local feedback version (0.035% vs. 0.082%), but there are many other advantages as well.
-Input impedance is higher, output impedance lower, and global feedback makes the circuit faster and with better frequency response.
+Input impedance is higher (now limited by the bias resistors R1 & R2), output impedance lower, and global feedback makes the circuit faster and with better frequency response.
 The full listing is shown in Table 4, and it is obvious that global feedback is superior to local feedback in every respect.

 |Parameter||Local FB||Global FB|